 - Employment Services

-- Assistance with obtaining employment and work related issues.
-Social Security and other benefit counseling.
+- Assistance with obtaining employment and with work related issues related to disabilities.

 - Disability Rights

-- Information about your rights and evaluation of local business, organization, etc. to ensure that all accessibility guidelines are followed.
+- Information about your rights and evaluations of local businesses, organizations, etc. to ensure that all accessibility guidelines are followed.

 - Assistive Technology

-- Equipment provided on a loan basis and also assist consumers in obtaining their own equipment.
+- Equipment provided on a loan basis and also assist consumers in obtaining their own equipment (Note: dependent on availability).*

 - Technology Assistance Program